Article in San Francisco Magazine naming BBF as part of The New Justice League

 2009 Beeper Egg Hunt San Francisco Chronicle article

-Spring is approaching, and with spring comes Blind Babies Foundation’s Beeper Egg Hunts!
 This event is so much fun that we have two Beeper Egg Hunts annually!
-You can join the fun in the Central Valley and in the Bay Area.
+You can join the fun in Central Valley and in the Bay Area.

-Children who are blind or visually impaired have the opportunity to take part in a traditional egg hunt adapted especially for them, where specially-designed beeping eggs filled with candy are hidden throughout the park.
+Children who are blind or visually impaired have the opportunity to take part in a traditional egg hunt adapted just for them, where specially-designed beeping eggs are placed throughout the grass for children to find by listening for their sound.
+The beeping eggs are then exchanged for candy-filled plastic eggs.
 The day is filled with crafts, music, food and fun for everyone!

 As of July 1, 2014, Blind Babies Foundation became a program of Junior Blind, a leading non-profit organization helping children and adults who are blind, visually impaired or multi-disabled achieve independence.
 With similar missions and visions, the union between Junior Blind and Blind Babies Foundation is a natural fit and our combined strengths will ensure brighter futures for even more babies in need of our critical services.
 To learn more, please visit www.juniorblind.org/bbf.